 Distributed data siloes is typically a step up in terms of waste from a monolithic data platform, but still creates massive issues that are difficult to mitigate using the existing framework.

-The data mesh is a decentralised, yet federated, approach, supporting distributed, democratised, self-serve access to data organised by business domain, not by pipeline stage.
+Data mesh is a decentralised, yet federated, approach, supporting distributed, democratised, self-serve access to data organised by business domain, not by pipeline stage.

 We have seen elsewhere how a data mesh model helps organisations get the right outcome when it comes to data by: